I’ve noticed a common cause of many employee problems in small businesses, the company’s core values.

 There is a lot of talk about “culture” lately.
 What is culture?

-Edgar Schein, former MIT professor and expert on organizational culture says company culture springs from three sources:
+Edgar Schein, former MIT professor and expert on organizational culture, says company culture springs from three sources:

-- The beliefs, values and assumptions of the founders or the organization
+- The beliefs, values, and assumptions of the founders or the organization

-- The learning experiences of group members as the organization evolves
+- The learning experiences of group members as the organization evolves.

 Even if not defined, your company currently has a culture (a set of core values).
 This culture may not be explicitly stated, but it still exists.

 New members enter the company and employees with longer tenure leave.
-The situation is made worse the faster you grow.
+The situation is made worse, the faster you grow.

 Bad Cultures Are A Result of Bad Core Values

 You can see that if you don’t explicitly define the company core values (central or foundational standards of behavior), the company can easily drift off course.
+As a leader, you must be open about how your own negative behaviors may be driving a poor culture.

 How Do You Define Your Company Core Values?